 Make-Ahead

-- Freezing: When the bread has cooled to room temperature, wrap in several layers of plastic wrap and freeze for 2 months.
+- Freezing: When the bread has cooled to room temperature, wrap it in several layers of plastic wrap and freeze it for 2 months.
 Freeze the bread the same day it’s made and it will taste fresh when thawed.

-- Thawing: Thaw at room temperature or speed thaw in the microwave at 15-second intervals until no longer frozen.
+- To Reheat: Thaw at room temperature or speed thaw in the microwave at 15-second intervals until no longer frozen.
+To reheat, bake in the oven at 350˚F for 8 minutes or air fry at 350˚F for 3-4 minutes until warmed through.

 More Bread Recipes